jfbu/texdimens/texdimens/README.md

 for the `cm`, and as `1in` differs internally from `2.54cm` by only `12sp` (see below the `xintsession` verbatim) it is impossible to adjust either the `in` side or the `cm` side to obtain equality.
-See in the [TODO] section the closest dimension attainable both via `in` and via `cm`.
+See in the [Extras?] section the closest dimension attainable both via `in` and via `cm`.

 In particular `1in==2.54cm` is **false** in TeX, but it is true that